aahnik/tgcf/README.md

 **Replace the above values with the actual values for your telegram account.**

-Fill up the `config.ini` file with your forwarding configurations.
+After this you need to fill up the `config.ini` file with your forwarding configurations.
-See the existing file for example.

 ## Note

-- The `from` and `to` in the config, must be the visible names and not the user name.
-[Click here](https://user-images.githubusercontent.com/66209958/100173400-7252f480-2ef0-11eb-993a-0ff8a3ddaac1.png) to see the difference between the visible name and the user name of a chat.
+- The `from` and `to` in the config, must be the visible names of the chat and not the user-name.
+[Click here](https://user-images.githubusercontent.com/66209958/100173400-7252f480-2ef0-11eb-993a-0ff8a3ddaac1.png) to see the difference between the visible name and the user-name of a chat.

 - Any line starting with `;` in a `.ini` file, is treated as a comment.